Skip to main content

 • Subscribe in Fragment.onViewCreated or Activity.onCreate.
 The library will handle the lifecycle for you.

-• Make sure your render function is pure, and consume function does not loop itself with intents.
+• Make sure your render function is idempotent, and consume function does not loop itself with intents.

 • Always update all views in render, for any state change, to circumvent the problems of old-school stateful view-based Android API.